utshomax/postman-docs/src/pages/docs/publishing-your-api/publishing-your-docs.md

         * To add a logo, select the edit icon <img alt="Edit icon" src="https://assets.postman.com/postman-docs/documentation-edit-icon-v8-10.jpg#icon" width="18px"> and select **Upload**.
 Drag and drop an image file, or select an image file.
 Drag the handles to adjust the part of the image you want to display, then select **Upload**.
         * To delete a logo, select the edit icon <img alt="Edit icon" src="https://assets.postman.com/postman-docs/documentation-edit-icon-v8-10.jpg#icon" width="18px"> and select **Delete**.

-        > Logos must be 2 MB or less in size and must be in jpg, jpeg, or png format.
+        > You can use different logos for each collection you publish.
+Logos must be 2 MB or less in size and must be in jpg, jpeg, or png format.
+The logo can be any aspect ratio (square or rectangle.)

     * **Colors** - You can customize the colors for each theme (light and dark):